andykee/andykee.com/content/setting-up-osx-for-python-development.md

 The community seems to like managing multiple versions of Python with [pyenv](https://github.com/yyuu/pyenv) and then using [pyenv-virtualenv](https://github.com/yyuu/pyenv-virtualenv) to manage virtualenvs.
 I really liked pyenv, but couldn't get pyenv-virtualenv to work for me.
 Coming from virtualenvwrapper it was very clunky and had some frustrating bugs.

-Instead, I arrived at a solution that uses only virtualenv and virtualenvwrapper to manage different versions of Python installedusing [Homebrew](http://brew.sh).
+Instead, I arrived at a solution that uses only virtualenv and virtualenvwrapper to manage different versions of Python installed using [Homebrew](http://brew.sh).
 It turns out that virtualenv already has the tools necessary to manage multiple versions of Python and I can continue using my familiar workflows thanks to virtualenvwrapper.

 ## Clean up
 If not starting with a fresh system, there may be some lingering installations of Python and its related tools.
 We need to uninstall these.
 First, remove old versions of Python (and any other Python-related detritus in `/usr/local/Cellar` with